CoinTK/BitBox-Server/CONTRIBUTING.md

 # Contibuting to CoinTK + BitBox

 Welcome to the BitBox contributing page!
 We're super excited you've taken an interest in this project.
+Also check out [CoinTK](https://github.com/CoinTK/CoinTK), the strategy development and backtesting framework BitBox is built on.

 ## Quickstart
 * Take a look at our [todo list](https://github.com/CoinTK/BitBox-Server/blob/master/TODO.md)